Record Sealing and Expungement Lawyer

 In Nevada, if your arrest and/or conviction occurred here, you may be able to get it sealed.
-Once sealed your Nevada arrest, conviction, acquittal and/or dismissal can be treated as if it never occurred.
+Once sealed, your Nevada arrest, conviction, acquittal and/or dismissal can be treated as if it never occurred.
 In other words, you can properly answer that “I have never been arrested or charged with a crime” in an interview, on an employment application, or any inquiry regarding your criminal history.
-This is why it’s important for you to attain a Las Vegas criminal defense lawyer with the experience to get your criminal record sealed.
+That is why it is important to retain a Las Vegas criminal defense lawyer with the experience to get your criminal record sealed.

-Even if your case was dismissed or charges were never filed with the District Attorney’s Office, your arrest will remain on your record unless you get it sealed.
+Even if your case was dismissed or charges were never filed with the District Attorney’s Office, your arrest remains on your record unless you get it sealed.
 Many people believe your arrest record will simply go away after a period of time.
 They are completely wrong.
 Unless you petition the court to seal your record, the arrest will remain.
-Any employer can do a background check and find this arrest – even if you were never charged with a crime, or even if you were charged and subsequently acquitted.
+Any employer can do a background check and find this arrest, even if you were never charged with a crime, or even if you were charged and subsequently acquitted.

-For a lot of people, during this economy, a simple arrest, even if the case was dismissed, could hinder your employment options.
+For a lot of people, during this economy, a simple arrest, even if the case was dismissed, can hinder your employment options.
 Don’t let your arrest limit your career choices.
 Call The Wright Law Group, P.C. and let one of our experienced criminal defense attorneys review your criminal history and talk to you about your record sealing options.

-Here are some simple facts that you may not be aware of concerning Nevada Records Sealing:
+Here are some simple facts that you may not be aware of concerning Nevada Record Sealing: